polaternez/cyberbullying-tweet-detection/README.md

 * Trained various models using cross-validation.
 * Built a user-friendly API with Flask.

-Note: This project was made for educational purposes.

 ## Code and Resources Used
 **Python Version:** 3.10